-The other additional barrier we study is whether individuals anticipate how their utility of visiting a neighborhood will change after having visited it once.
-If individuals fail to anticipate that the first visit will reduce the cost of subsequent visits, they may underestimate the benefits of exploration.
+The final elicitation we use is design to assess whether individuals anticipate how their utility of visiting a neighborhood will change after having visited it once.
+We use this variation later to assess the degree to which biased beliefs about neighborhood quality can explain our results.
 To study this we ask participants in the closed elicitation group to make the same choices on the training days as they will on the employment days.
 Participant make these choices on a training day in the morning, before they have visited the neighborhood but after they have learned that they are about to.
-If they under-anticipate the change in their utility, we would expect these participants to be more willing to work in the unfamiliar neighborhoods after having actually visited than they are immediately before visiting.
+If they anticipate the change in their utility, we would expect these participants to be more willing to work in the unfamiliar neighborhoods before having actually visited.